louiswicks/Bank_tech_test/README.md

 ## Approach

 I spent a large proportion of my time planning.
 I broke the requirements down into manageable user stories and further dissected the user stories into their various objects and verbs.
 This gave me a better idea of what the classes and methods might look like.
 Furthermore, I thought it might be useful to diagram my class and the relationships it has and wrote some pseudo code to outline the structure of what my code might look like.

+## Edge cases

+  At the beginning of the project we were told to not go above what the requirements have set to us, I've found this rule/line quite tricky to follow.
+I understand why we shouldn't do additional, but what I've struggled with is what is classed as 'additional' when the requirements are so straightforward and sometimes vague.
+Perhaps, this is something I should have asked one of the coaches?
+However, I felt this has made my implementation of edge cases quite hard, for example, should I have set a default withdrawal limit when the requirements did not ask me to?

+  I've raised this issue in my README to try and help those reading to understand what were some of the things I was thinking about when planning and writing my code.

 # Planning, User Stories and Diagrams